natenka/pyneng-book-en/docs/source/book/02_git_github/git_basics.rst

 Git fundamentals
 ~~~~~~~~~~

-Git is a distributed version control system (Version Control System, VCS) that is widely used and released under the GNU GPL v2 license.
+Git is a distributed version control system (Version Control System, VCS) that is widely used and released under GNU GPL v2 license.
 It can:

 -  track changes in files;
 -  store multiple versions of the same file;
--  cancel the changes made;
+-  cancel changes made;
--  record who made the changes and when.
+-  record who made changes and when.

-Git stores the changes as a snapshot of the entire repository.
+Git stores changes as a snapshot of entire repository.
 This snapshot is created after each “commit” command.

 Git installation: